 The OCCM focuses on 13 areas with high impact on optimal care.
 Each assessment area of the OCCM has 5 levels, with level 1 representing the most basic provision of care and level 5 representing optimal best practice.
 The OCCM is not meant to evaluate every aspect of care for a patient with lung cancer, but rather focuses on 13 areas with high impact on optimal care.

-ACCC is now accepting applications from ACCC Cancer Program Members* to serve as Testing Sites for the beta version of the OCCM.
 Testing Sites will use the OCCM for program self-assessment, and then develop and conduct one or more quality improvement (QI) projects over a 12-month testing period.
 Applicants selected as Testing Sites will receive a stipend (between $40,000 and $70,000 per site).

 *Under the terms of the grant, programs in the following states are excluded from participation in this project: AL, GA, KY, MS, NC, TN, SC, and WV.